 Main areas of your workspace

-There are three main tabs that you will use as a messaging agent: Open Connections, All Connections and Messaging Agents.
+There are three main tabs that you will use as a messaging agent: Open Conversations, All Conversations and Messaging Agents.

-- All Connections: If you have permission to access this tab, this is where you view all of your conversations - both open and closed.
+- All Conversations: If you have permission to access this tab, this is where you view all of your conversations - both open and closed.
 You can filter your conversations with the "Filter by keyword" drop down.
 You can view the MCS score for the conversation or read the transcripts for quality assurance purposes.
-Learn more about the All Connections tab below.
+Learn more about the All Conversations tab below.

 - Messaging Agents: If you have permission to access this tab, this is where you can see your team’s shift status, everyone's login status, load, number of open conversations, number of closed conversations and more.
 This is a good indication of how your team is doing.